Utah Section 8 Housing

 Income Limits for Housing Assistance Programs in Utah

-In Utah, income limits are used to determine eligibility for various housing assistance programs, including Section 8 and other low-income housing programs.
-These income limits are established by the U.S. Department of Housing and Urban Development (HUD) and are based on the median income for the area.
+Income limits determine eligibility for housing programs like Section 8 in Utah.
+Set annually by the U.S. Department of Housing and Urban Development (HUD), these limits are based on the Area Median Income (AMI) for each region.

 Housing Authorities in Utah